quetzyg/IoTap/README.md

-# IoTap: IoT Device Management CLI
+# IoTap: Effortless IoT Device Orchestration

 ## Overview

-A CLI (command line interface) tool designed to simplify the management and configuration of IoT devices across your network.
-Currently supporting some [Shelly](https://shelly.cloud) (Gen1 and Gen2) devices, IoTap provides a streamlined approach to performing operations on multiple IoT devices simultaneously.
+IoTap is a command-line interface tool for tapping into IoT devices, streamlining the configuration and control of network-connected devices while ensuring reproducible execution of tasks.
+Currently supporting [Shelly](https://shelly.cloud) devices (both Gen1 and Gen2), IoTap enables you to manage multiple devices simultaneously through a unified interface.
+This makes it particularly powerful for batch operations and consistent device management across your network.

 ## Features